 Michele Jacob, Ph.D. is a Professor in the Department of Neuroscience at Tufts University School of Medicine in Boston, Massachusetts.
 She received her B.S. in biology from City College of New York, her Ph.D. from Yale University in cell biology, and she completed postdoctoral training in neurobiology at Columbia University and at The University of California, San Diego.
 She then headed her own laboratory in the neurobiology group at the Worcester Foundation for Biomedical Research, prior to moving to Tufts University.

 Dr. Jacob, along with her lab’s postdoctoral scholar, Jon Alexander, is dedicated to working with ACCT to advance the design of new and effective treatment strategies.
-To date, she has received two grants totaling $152,000.
 Dr. Jacob is also collaborating with researchers around the world.
 As the expert on beta-catenin, she is helping move other research forward with doctors from China, Slovenia, Italy and Australia.